-Up to 3 analog input (ADC) cards can be fitted into the processing rack, each providing 16 stereo inputs.
+Up to 3 analog input (ADC) cards can be fitted into the Processing rack, each providing 16 stereo inputs.
 The cards are inserted into the slots within the rack, and each slot has 4 dedicated input connectors on the rear of the rack, to which the system's analog inputs are connected.

 Each of the input connectors provides connections for 4 stereo inputs.
-The diagram below shows how the first Input Interface panel of 16 female XLRs can be connected to the ADC connectors on the rear of the rack via a custom cabling assembly.
+The diagram below shows how the first input interface panel of 16 female XLRs can be connected to the ADC connectors on the rear of the rack via Calrec custom cabling assembly.

-The Calrec SN5389 panel has female connectors so the user cables need male connectors.
+The Calrec SN5389 panel has female connectors so the user cabling needs male connectors.

-Mic/line stereo inputs 1-4 L&R
+MIC/LINE STEREO INPUTS 1-4 L&R